 We hope this site will be your road map to a successful transition to the University.
 It is filled with important information about NSO and the University, including important updates about tasks you'll need to complete before arriving on campus.

-- Summer ISO (international students entering fall 2014)
+- Winter ISO (international students entering spring 2015)

 - Questions about NSO or ISO?

 New Student Orientation (NSO) is a one-day program, covering important topics such as student life, academics and registration, and safety and well-being.
 During your NSO day, you will meet your new classmates; learn about your College; receive academic advisement from a faculty member or graduate student to register for your first semester courses; obtain your student ID card; and interact with the orientation staff.